tim-andes/codename-lagos/README.md

-# Revamp - Codename: Lagos
+# Codename: Lagos

 This is an MVP of a document analysis AI-based research assistant.
-Originally using AWS Bedrock + Claude3, I've switched to Ollama local models to reduce infrastructure costs and increase reduce complexity.
+Originally using AWS Bedrock + Claude3, then Ollama...
+Now using Google Gemini.

 ## To Do
 - [X] Replace AWS Bedrock with Ollama Llama3.2 (or :vision) FM